bmait101/hatchR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* omitted "+ file LICENSE" from DESCRIPTION and the file itself
+* ommited the email address from README

+## Resubmission
+This is a resubmission.
+In this version I have:

 * added a missing dependency on R >= 4.1.0 because package code uses the pipe syntax added in R 4.1.0

 Additionally, the incoming checks automatically noted: